 Stem Cell Involvement in Disease

 Embryonic stem cells cultured in laboratory settings may be coaxed to divide multiple times.
 Such cells can also be coaxed into developing into muscle cells, nerve cells or blood cells.
-Therefore, stem cells have the potential to help individuals affected by disease processes, such as Parkinson’s and leukemia, as well as heart attacks and paralysis.
-Adult stem cells have been used to create bone, nerve and cartilage cells.
+As a result of their abundant abilities, stem cells have the potential to help individuals affected by diseases such as Parkinson’s and leukemia, as well as heart attacks and paralysis.
+Adult stem cells have been used to create bone, nerve, and cartilage cells.
 However, adult stem cells are not as versatile as those found in embryonic tissues due to differentiation.
 Current research and development is also delving into umbilical cord blood stem cells to use as future cellular and tissue structures.
 Pluripotent stem cells may be cultivated from human embryonic tissues and used to create stem cell lines that are grown in a laboratory for research purposes.
 Such stem cell lines enable researchers and scientists to utilize these cultured stem cells without needing to isolate stem cells from their hosts.
 Stem cell lines may be grown in laboratory environments and frozen for storage.

 Stem cell research has the potential of offering cures for many diseases, as well as for generating new cells that may be used to replace cells in individuals suffering from leukemia, cardiovascular disease, diabetes, and even spinal injuries.
 The future of stem cell research offers potential treatments and cures for over 70 illnesses and diseases and will eventually be a major contributor to medical treatments and protocols in the future.